 Cranes are not as expensive as some would think and it is important to use the right crane for the job to avoid unnecessary costs.
 If you have not already discussed delivery access with your salesperson please do so as soon as possible.

-Stand alone, truck mounted cranes will have a much larger reach.
-However, these cranes are often very wide, very heavy and many not be able to drive on a domestic driveway.
-It is very unlikely that a crane of this type will be able to operate from grass or 'off road', but some all terrain cranes are available.
+Stand alone, truck-mounted cranes will have a much larger reach.
+However, these cranes are often very wide, very heavy and may not be able to drive on a domestic driveway.
+It is very unlikely that a crane of this type will be able to operate from grass or 'off-road', but some all-terrain cranes are available.